PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 > At this point, you have now copied the CSV files with the raw data into the lakehouse file system.
-Now you will use Spark to load this data into memory as DataFrames where the data can be manipulated and saved as lakehouse tables.
+Now you will use Spark to load this data into memory as DataFrames where the data can be validated with table schemas and saved as lakehouse tables in delta format for the silver zone.

 ### Execute Python code to load CSV files into Spark DataFrames for the bronze layer